Eianei/game-save-sync/README.md

 - [Ryujinx](https://git.ryujinx.app/ryubing/ryujinx/-/tree/master): for Nintendo Switch.
 - Steam: not an emulator, however I backed up the saved files of Steam games.
 Extracted from [Steam Cloud](https://store.steampowered.com/account/remotestorage), thus, not relying only on Steam as the sole saved data storage.

 *Citra was discontinued due to Nintendo's cease and desist and is currently being continued on [Azahar](https://github.com/azahar-emu/azahar), however, the functionality is different as the latter doesn't use the same game format.
-When I started this project, Citra was still in development and it was the emulator I used, and still use.
-Citra can also be found on the [Internet Archive](https://archive.org/details/citra-nightly-2104_20240304).
+When I started this project, Citra was still in development and it was the emulator I used, and keep using.
+Citra can still be found on the [Internet Archive](https://archive.org/details/citra-nightly-2104_20240304).

 ## Procedure: